 Can you help me make a Will?

 Yes we can.
-As financial planners and independent financial advisers, our standard business practice is to discuss your requirements for the Will in detail and then instruct the Will writers to draft it on that basis.
+As Inheritance tax advisers our standard business practice is to discuss your requirements for the Will in detail and then instruct the Will writers to draft it on that basis.
 The Will is then sent via secure mail to you for signing and witnessing.

 What is an executor?

 An executor is a person or persons that you name in your Will to deal with your affairs after your death.
 You should be able to trust your executors with your finances and we suggest that they are younger than you and not live too far away from you.

 We recommend that you appoint executors for your Will who will also act as trustees to the Will.
 We advise against appointing solicitors or professionals as you may then be tying the hands of your beneficiaries – it will be impossible for them to remove a solicitor from the Will once you have died.
 Also, you will be binding the Will to the solicitors and potentially increasing the cost of probate.